Why Ball Grid Array (BGA) is important in PCB assembly?

 A typical integrated circuit designed with BGA comprises of a chip or processor that is attached to the substrate.
 The die in turn is connected to the slab through a wire.
 Solder balls are then attached to the other side of the substrate.
 The ready component is now referred to as a package.
 The package then is fastened to a circuit board by way of the use of solder.

-There are several advantages of using BGA, primary among them being:
+There are several advantages of Ball Grid Array (BGA), primary among them being:

-- Improved performance- On account of the grid array the connections inside the BGA are shorter.
+– On account of the grid array the connections inside the BGA are shorter.
 What it translates into is reduction of lead induction level leading to improved performance typically at higher speeds.

-- Lower incidence of overheating- Reduced heat resistance between the BGA and the circuit board offer a major advantage.
+– Reduced heat resistance between the BGA and the circuit board offer a major advantage.
 In fact, the heat generated dissipates into the circuit board as the BGA units provide thermal channels to direct the heat away

 This however, is not to suggest that the ball grid array does not come with its own set of issues.
 Primary among them, being the inflexibility of the balls!
 In fact, the rigid bond between the board and the component can result in physical stress, which in turn can impact efficiency.
 Also on account of the proximity between the board and its components, it can be quite a task to make a thorough check of the quality aspects of the PCB.
 Also, it is not easy to rework boards that contain BGAs unless the correct equipment is available.
 A faulty BGA will therefore need to be removed by locally melting the device.
 Great care is needed to see that other devices in the vicinity aren’t affected or damaged.
 Once removed, of course the BGA can be replaced with a new one.

 There could therefore be a number of applications where BGA isn’t the best alternative.
 In such cases a variation of the standard BGA, called PBGA or Plastic Ball Grid Array is used.
 It has a plastic-coated body, a substrate that is glass mixture laminated and has copper traces.
 What it does for the system is that it displays increased stability as far as temperature is concerned.
 Also, it uses pre-formed solder balls that can be reshaped.
-There are also a whole lot of other BGA types that can be used in different situations- important among them are:
+There are also a whole lot of other BGA types that can be used in different situations.

 - Moulded Array Process Ball Grid Array or what is called MAPBGA, this is ideal for low to mid performance devices that comes at a low cost.